spacetelescope/rad/docs/ccsp.rst

 CCSP Products
 """""""""""""

-CCSP products should have schemas that reference ``ccsp_custom_product``, as in the following example.
+CCSP products that aren't closely mimicking a SOC product should have schemas that reference ``ccsp_custom_product``, as in the following example.

 .. code:: yaml